jenkinsci/thin-backup-plugin/README.md

 **Note**: The file **nextBuildNumber** will not be backed up or restored to prevent buildnumber collision by default.
-The archive and the workspace will not be deleted or changed, but all backed up files will simply be overwritten with the restored versions (e.g., config.xml, thinBackup.xml -\> for more info simply look in a backup).
+The archive and the workspace will not be deleted or changed, but all backed up files will simply be overwritten with the restored versions (e.g., `config.xml`, `thinBackup.xml` &rarr; for more info simply look in a backup).

 ![](images/backupStore.png).